Skip to content

 Eva Gold

-Showing with upcoming East London-based gallery Rose Easton at this year’s Frieze, Eva Gold is a sculptor and painter from Manchester and based in London.
-Their work deals with subtle themes like agency, ambiguity and coercion.
+Showing with upcoming East London-based gallery Rose Easton at this year’s Frieze, Eva Gold is a sculptor and multidisciplinary artist from Manchester and based in London.
+Her work deals with subtle themes like agency, ambiguity and coercion.
 There’s often the sense of latent threat, which can feel disconcerting.
-“My work asks questions like; who is in control of a situation, and how might that power shift hands in subtle ways throughout an exchange or transaction?” explains Gold of how their queerness informs their practice.
+“My work asks questions like; who is in control of a situation, and how might that power shift hands in subtle ways throughout an exchange or transaction?” explains Gold of how her queerness informs her practice.
 “Or else examining positions that might undermine or challenge initial preconceptions.”

 “I’m interested in voyeurism – a kind of pleasure from watching or consuming, and the implicit violence of that”